reginadiana/new_api_task/README.md

 > Before, acess http://localhost:3000 to see application

 :warning: Attention: The React application is request API from path `https://test-rails-app-to-do.herokuapp.com/tasks`.
-If you want to **change** to same path local, you can change this path in all components as [example](https://github.com/reginadiana/new_api_task/blob/add-license-1/client/src/components/list/index.js):
+If you want to **change** the path local, you can change this path in all components as [example](https://github.com/reginadiana/new_api_task/blob/add-license-1/client/src/components/list/index.js):

 Change this code:
 ```javascript